MISSISSAUGA VISION THERAPY CENTER

 VISUAL MOTOR INTEGRATION

-HOW TO GET ASSESSED
+HOW CAN I GET ASSESSED FOR VISION THERAPY?

 COMPREHENSIVE EYE EXAM